 - The Forbidden Kingdom takes place in ancient China, but its lead is a white male from the present day.
 One reviewer said "As a Hollywood blockbuster, The Forbidden Kingdom offers no apologies for its American-centrism.
 In fact, it wears it with pride like a badge of honor."
 It was star Jackie Chan's own idea that the protagonist be a white kid, precisely to attract interest in the West for what was basically a Wire Fu movie.
 This example is unusual in that the White Male Lead is not featured prominently in any of the advertising.
 The purpose of a White Male Lead in a movie with a minority-heavy cast is usually to attract white audiences, but as mentioned above, Jackie Chan and Jet Li movies usually do not have this problem.

-- Universal has planned a film based on the Japanese historical legend of The 47 Ronin starring...
-Keanu Reeves.
-Arguably a subversion, since Keanu Reeves is part-Asian, but he is not Japanese and no character like his (a British-Japanese "half-breed") appears in the original story.
+- Universal's 47 Ronin, based on the Japanese historical legend of The 47 Ronin starring Keanu Reeves is a debatable subversion, since Keanu Reeves is part-Asian, but he is not Japanese and no character like his (a British-Japanese "half-breed") appears in the original story.
 Executive Meddling had several scenes reshot because the originals did not give enough focus to Reeves.
 Keanu tends to play this role a lot — a generic-looking blank that is easy for audience members to project themselves onto (even if this doesn't speak well of his acting ability).

 - Come See the Paradise is a story about Japanese internment camps centered on Dennis Quaid.

-- In the original novel One Flew Over The Cuckoo's Nest, the narrator is the Native American Chief Bromden.
+- In the original novel One Flew Over the Cuckoo's Nest, the narrator is the Native American Chief Bromden.
 The film version centers on the white male Randle P. McMurphy without any narration from the Chief.
 This is a case of Pragmatic Adaptation, because Chief Bromden is a Supporting Protagonist who does not speak for the vast majority of the film (and it's a surprise reveal in the movie that he actually can), while the main conflict in both the book and the film revolves around McMurphy and Nurse Ratched, not Chief.

 - Glory is about The American Civil War's 54th Massachusetts Volunteer Infantry, one of the first formal units of the U.S. Army to be made up entirely of African-American men.
 The movie's viewpoint character is Colonel Robert Gould Shaw (Matthew Broderick), the 54th's white commanding officer.